Equity

 Key Points:

-• Participants will receive health benefits even if financial benefits stop due to employment income.
+• Participants may receive health benefits even if financial support is not available due to income levels.

 THANK YOU TO OUR SPONSORS